// ARCHITECTURE / HITL

-Human-in-the-Loop AI: what it is and why it matters in modern AI systems
+Human-in-the-Loop AI: why it matters in modern AI systems.

 Most AI pilots fail in production because no mechanism exists to catch errors, correct the model, or feed domain knowledge back into the system.

-Human-in-the-loop AI (HITL) is the architectural answer to that problem.
-The human isn't a safety net added after the fact — they're a structural component of the system's operation.
+Human-in-the-loop AI (HITL) is the architectural answer.
+The human isn't a safety net added after the fact - they're a structural component of the system's operation.

 HITL workflow